We all love making meals in the electric pressure cooker, right?

 Eventually I traded in my old appliance and invested in an Instant Pot instead, a multipurpose kitchen appliance that I could use for multiple tasks, without swallowing up all of my storage space.

 From that moment on, at least in the kitchen department, my life was completely changed.
+It’s the perfect option for when you are cooking in bulk.
 Not only can you make white rice with the Rice function, you can prepare any other variety you can think of as well, using Manual pressure.

 That’s where this guide comes in.

 If you were completely unaware that this was possible, if you didn’t realize the Rice function wasn’t for cooking all types (or if you simply forgot this fact), or if you’re looking for the details on how to make a specific type of grain, you’ve come to the right place.

 Here’s the skinny on cooking all different types in your electric pressure cooker.

 How to Cook Rice in an Electric Pressure Cooker

 This roundup of basic details and different varieties that you may want to make at home will take you to detailed instructions for each variety.
 Just follow the links provided.